 Windows users searching for a VPN are in luck because almost every VPN service on the market features an app for Windows.
 Whether your system is running Windows 7, 8, or 10, you will be able to find a top-of-the-line VPN for Windows that runs smoothly on the operating system.

-I get into the fine details of each VPN further down in this article, but if you just want a quick summary, here are my top seven choices of the best VPNs for Windows:
+I get into the fine details of each VPN further down in this article, but if you just want a quick summary, here are my top eight choices.

 - Surfshark: My top budget option for Windows.
 Provides unbreakable security and reliable connection speeds for an affordable price.
 Great for accessing geo-restricted content as well.